+Recent program revisions will lower the regional cap in 2021 to 75,147,784 tons, which will decline by 2.275 million tons per year through 2030.
 The states proposed implementing the annual cap decline collectively, but the 2021 cap includes an additional 752,431 tons of reductions that only seven states will implement (Maine and New Hampshire are excluded).
 There will also be additional adjustments to account for the full bank of excess allowances at the end of 2020.
-Also, seven states (Maine and New Hampshire are excluded) will implement an Emissions Containment Reserve (ECR).
+Also, seven states (Maine and New Hampshire are excluded) will implement an Emissions Containment Reserve.
 Ten percent of the allowances in states' budgets will be withheld from auctions to secure additional emissions reductions, if prices fall below \$6.00 in 2021 (rising by 7 percent annually thereafter).
-All nine states will continue to implement the Cost Containment Reserve (CCR), but the size will be lowered from 10 million to 10 percent of the cap, and the CCR trigger will be \$13.00 in 2021 and rise by 7 percent annually.
-Retention of offset provisions will now be optional for each state.
+All states will continue to implement the Cost Containment Reserve (CCR), but the size will be lowered from 10 million to 10 percent of the cap, and the CCR trigger will be \$13.00 in 2021 and rise by 7 percent annually.